acheewakarn/deepfake-detection/README.md

 # Folder Structure

+#### /audio_model_replacements
+This folder contains python files that will replace those from Dessa's Fake Audio Model.
+Simply place them in the directory where the original files are.

+To download Dessa's Fake Audio Model,follow the setup instruction here: https://github.com/dessa-oss/fake-voice-detection

 #### /notebooks
 This directory contains Python notebook used for preprocessing data as well as all the variations of models we created.
   - data-extraction.ipynb: This notebook is used to extract/preprocess data from Kaggle Deepfake Detection Challenge.